Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Conclusion

 \section{Conclusion}

-By analyzing Large Language Models (LLMs) as both psycholinguistic and neurolinguistic subjects, we find that LLMs excel at encoding linguistic form but show limitations in understanding meaning.
-Their grasp of meaning is largely dependent on statistical associations with form.
+This study adopts both psycho- and neuro-linguistic approaches to evaluating LLMs, revealing a distinction between linguistic performance and competence.
+Our results highlight the limitations of LLMs' semantic understanding and the need for future research to move beyond statistical correlations toward more grounded language representations.
 By introducing a cognitive neuroscience perspective, along with semiotics, we hope will inspire further research to deepen our understanding of the language capabilities of LLMs.